 - You deserve to be governed effectively.
 Sadly, as we’ll explore in the next posting in this series, most IT governance strategies prove to be ineffective in practice due to application of traditional strategies and ways of thinking.

-Lean IT governance is a critical aspect of the Disciplined Agile framework.
+Lean IT governance is a critical aspect of the Disciplined Agile (DA) toolkit.
 Delivery governance activities were originally built into Disciplined Agile Delivery (DAD) v1.x.
 The recent release of Disciplined Agile 2.x extended this thinking in two ways.
 First, each of the new process blades includes a process factor focused on governing that activity.
 Second, there is a specific IT Governance process blade that coordinates all IT governance activities across your IT process.

 - What is Lean IT Governance?